Inedo/inedo-docs/ProGet/feeds/maven.md

 ### Local Indexing

 Maven uses a local Lucene database.
 This indexing is performed on a schedule.
 To trigger the index task manually, navigate to `Admin` > `Scheduled Jobs` and select `FullMavenConnectorIndex`.
 If this connector index is not available, go to `Admin` > `Service` page and trigger the `Scheduled Job Dispatcher.` This will re-configure any missing connector index-scheduled jobs.

+### Bulk Importing

+ProGet does not currently import drop paths for Maven; the precise reason is complex, but it's ultimately a result of the way Maven is structured (i.e. a file system vs packages), and how files can be added piece-meal.
+It is something we are considering adding in a future release, however.
+Please consider adding to [the existing discussion on our forums](https://forums.inedo.com/topic/3128).

+Other users have reported that they've used a process like this for a disk-based repository.

+1. Traverse all directories and upload all POM files with a path relative to the root
+2. Traverse all directories again, and upload all non-POM and non-checksum files (like .md5)

+There will be errors, particularly if you have invalid POM files or your directory structure doesn't match the required MAVEN convention, so inspect those case-by-case to determine if it matters (like an bad artifact from 5 years ago can probably be ignored).